worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 Here we see that `spaCy` version should be greater than or equal to *2.3.0*, but less than *2.4.0*.
 We should make a note of this for later, so we can check that we have pinned an appropriate `spaCy` version.

-If we scroll right to the bottom of the page, you will see an "Assets" section, and under this you will see the same `Package` icon we used in Repl.it with "en_core_web_sm-2.3.1.tar.gz" next to it.
+If we scroll right to the bottom of the page, you will see an "Assets" section, and under this you will see the same `Package` icon we used in Replit with "en_core_web_sm-2.3.1.tar.gz" next to it.
 This is what we have been looking for: the file containing the model.

 ![**Image 10:** *The model can be found under the "Assets" heading*](/images/tutorials/03-handling-dependecies/03-10-assets.png)

 Right-click on this file and select `copy link address`.
 We will need this shortly, as this is the URL of the file.

-We now need to modify our `pyproject.toml` file in Repl.it.
+We now need to modify our `pyproject.toml` file in Replit.
 Open this file and add the following section to it

 ```
 [tool.poetry.dependencies.en_core_web_sm]